-The Bachelor of Science (B.S.) degree in Aviation Science Management is earned by the successful completion of a 120 credit hours (minimum) including 44 hours of general education core courses and other courses as established by Texas Southern University and approved by the Texas Higher Education Coordinating Board, 76 hours of courses as defined by the Department of Aviation Science and Management.
+The Bachelor of Science (B.S.) degree in Aviation Science Management is earned by the successful completion of a 120 credit hours (minimum) including 42 hours of general education core courses and other courses as established by Texas Southern University and approved by the Texas Higher Education Coordinating Board, 78 hours of courses as defined by the Department of Aviation Science and Management.
 There are two concentrations: Aviation Science Management Concentration and Professional Pilot Concentration.

-All coursework representing the 76 hours of courses as defined by the Department of Aviation Science and Technology leading to the B.S.
+All coursework representing the 78 hours of courses as defined by the Department of Aviation Science and Management leading to the B.S.
 Degree in Aviation Science Management must be earned with a Grade of “C” or better, where grades of “C-“ or below are unacceptable.

 The 2019 enrollment is 110 students, up from the last year’s enrollment of 100 students.

 To graduate qualified aviation professionals dedicated to serving the aviation industry.

 Texas Southern University to be recognized by its peers and industry as a premier destination for excellence in aviation education and training.